cockroachdb/docs/v23.1/performance-best-practices-overview.md

 ### Find hot spots

-To track down the nodes experiencing hot spots, use the [Hot Ranges page](ui-hot-ranges-page.html) and [Range Report](ui-hot-ranges-page.html#range-report).
+To track down nodes experiencing hot spots, use the [Hot Ranges page](ui-hot-ranges-page.html) and the [Range Report](ui-hot-ranges-page.html#range-report).
+To track down ranges experiencing hot spots, use the [Key visualizer](ui-key-visualizer.html).

 ### Reduce hot spots